 Additional courses to consider, especially for students who are considering graduate school: - Pure mathematics: 219, 221, 222, 224, 225, 323, 324, 332, 334, 344 - Computational mathematics: 219, 222, 224, 226, 314, 323, 332 - Financial mathematics: 224, 324, 333 Incoming freshmen interested in pursuing mathematics at Wabash College will typically take Mathematics 111 or Mathematics 112 in the fall (depending on placement) and Mathematics 112 or Mathematics 223 in the spring.
 Course choices in the fall of the sophomore year will usually depend on the direction the student sees himself headed.
-Students should plan on taking Mathematics 331 in the spring of their sophomore year.
-It is a good idea for all mathematics students to discuss their plans with one of the mathematics professors.
-Requirements for the Minor: Five or more course credits, including Mathematics 110 or 111, 112, 223, excluding Mathematics 010, 103, 104, 106 and 108.
-Mathematics 010 may not be used in an area concentration.
-An Area of Concentration and High School Teaching licensure in this discipline is awarded by the Teacher Education Program.
-For licensure information please see the Indiana Teacher Licensing Requirements for Adolescent and Young Adult License section and for information on this specific discipline see the Content Area Course Requirements for Teaching at the Adolescent and Young Adult Licensure Level section.
-Computer Science No major is offered.
+Students should plan to take Mathematics 331 in the spring of their sophomore year.
+Potential mathematics majors should discuss their plans with a member of the department and should read the brochure "How to Major in Mathematics at Wabash College."
+Several courses are offered in alternate years; majors must plan accordingly.
+An Area of Concentration in Education and Middle and High School Teaching licensure (grades 5-12) with this major is administered through the Teacher Education Program.
+For Education AOC and teaching licensure information, please see the Teacher Education section of the Academic Bulletin.
+Students are asked to consult with their academic advisor AND the Director of Teacher Education to learn more about course and licensure requirements.
+Requirements for the Minor: Five or more course credits including Mathematics 110 or 111, 112, 223, but excluding Mathematics 010, 103, 104, 106 and 108.
+Potential mathematics minors should read the brochure "How to Minor in Mathematics or Computer Science at Wabash College".
+Computer Science: No major is offered.